tatiana-cooper/Accounts-Hacking-App/README.md

 ### Clone

--   Clone this repo to your local machine using  `https://github.com/tatiana-cooper/Accounts-Hacking-App.git`
+Clone this repo to your local machine using  `https://github.com/tatiana-cooper/Accounts-Hacking-App.git`

 ### Setup
 Windows 10:

-For lunching server:
+For launching server:
 ```sh
 > python server.py
 ```
-For lunching App (in this file you should choose parameters of hacking):
+For launching App (in this file you should choose parameters of hacking):
 ```sh
 > python main.py
 ```